lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 12.** *But thou broughtest us out into a wealthy place.* Every word is sweetly significant, and amplifies God's mercy to us.
 Four especially are remarkable:—

-1\.The deliverer;
+1\.
+The deliverer;

-2\.The deliverance;
+2\.
+The deliverance;

-3\.The delivered; and,
+3\.
+The delivered; and,

-4\.Their felicity or blessed advancement.
+4\.
+Their felicity or blessed advancement.

 So there is the deliverer, *aliquid celsitudinis, Thou; * in the delivery, *certitudinis, broughtest out, * in the delivered, *solitudinis, us; * in the happiness, *plenitudinis, into a wealthy place.* There is highness and lowness, sureness and fulness.
 The deliverer is great, the deliverance is certain, the distress grievous, the exaltation glorious.
 There is yet a first word, that like a key unlocks this golden gate of mercy, a *veruntamen:—* BUT.
 This is *vox respirationis,* a gasp that fetcheth back again the very life of comfort. *But thou broughtest, * etc. We were fearfully endangered into the hands of our enemies; they rode and trod upon us, and drove us through hard perplexities. *But thou, * etc. If there had been a full point or period at our misery, if those gulfs of persecution had quite swallowed us, and all our light of comfort had been thus smothered and extinguished we might have cried, *Periit spes nostra,* yea, *periit salus nostra.* —Our hope, our help is *quite* gone.
 He had mocked us that would have spoken, Be of good cheer.
 This same *but* is like a happy oar, that turns our vessel from the rocks of despair, and lands it at the haven of comfort. *Thomas Adams.*

 **Verse 12.** (*second and third clause* ).

-1\.The outlet of the trouble is happy.
+1\.
+The outlet of the trouble is happy.
 They are in fire and water, yet they get through them; we went through fire and water, and did not perish in the flames or floods.
 Whatever the troubles of the saints are, blessed be God there is a way through them.

-2\.The inlet to a better state is much more happy. *Thou broughtest us out into a wealthy place,* into a well watered place; for the word is, *like the gardens of the Lord,* and therefore fruitful. *Matthew Henry.*
+2\.
+The inlet to a better state is much more happy. *Thou broughtest us out into a wealthy place,* into a well watered place; for the word is, *like the gardens of the Lord,* and therefore fruitful. *Matthew Henry.*

 **Verse 12.** (*last clause* ).
 Thou, O God, with the temptation hast given the issue. *Thou broughtest us out into a wealthy place.*

-1\.Thou hast proved, and thou hast brought.
+1\.
+Thou hast proved, and thou hast brought.

-2\.Thou laidest the trouble, and thou tookest it off; yea, and hast made us an ample recompense, for thou hast brought us to a moist, pleasant, lovely, fertile, rich place, a happy condition, a flourishing condition of things, so that thou hast made us to forget all our trouble. *William Nicholson, in "David's Harp strung and tuned."* 1662.
+2\.
+Thou laidest the trouble, and thou tookest it off; yea, and hast made us an ample recompense, for thou hast brought us to a moist, pleasant, lovely, fertile, rich place, a happy condition, a flourishing condition of things, so that thou hast made us to forget all our trouble. *William Nicholson, in "David's Harp strung and tuned."* 1662.

 **Verse 12.** *A wealthy place.* The hand of God led them in that fire and water of affliction through which they went; but who led them out?
 The psalmist tells us in the next words: *Thou broughtest us out into a wealthy place;* the margin saith, *into a moist place.* They were in fire and water before. *Fire* is the extremity of heat and dryness; *water* is the extremity of moistness and coldness. *A moist place* notes a due temperament of heat and cold, of dryness and moistness, and therefore elegantly shadows that comfortable and contented condition into which the good hand of God had brought them, which is significantly expressed in our translation by *a wealthy place;* those places flourishing most in fruitfulness, and so in wealth, which are neither over hot nor over cold, neither over dry not over moist. *Joseph Caryl.*